 The Trust employs all staff on one of two pay models: either school teacher pay and conditions (the Burgundy Book) for qualified teaching staff or terms and conditions aligned to local government pay, as agreed through the National Joint Council (the Green Book).
-The Trust enrols all staff in either the Teacher Pension Scheme or the Local Government Pension Scheme.
+The Trust automatically enrols all staff in either the Teacher Pension Scheme or the Local Government Pension Scheme if they have a contract lasting 3 months or more.